elehcimd/pynb/README.md

 `pynb` builds on top of [nbconvert](https://github.com/jupyter/nbconvert) and lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:

-* **Software engineering**: Use your preferred Python IDE/editor with code autocompletion, ensure code style compliance, navigate, refactor, and test your notebooks.
+* **Software engineering**: Use your preferred Python IDE/editor with code autocompletion, ensure code style compliance, navigate, refactor, and test your notebooks as any other Python-based project.

 * **Version control**: Track changes, review pull requests and merge conflicts as with regular Python code.
 The cell outputs are stored separately and don't interfere with versioning.